swiser/Homework-1/README.md

 ## MATH 4610 Page
 ### Skyler Wiser

 This webpage contains the functions written for the MATH 4610 class.
 They are seperated by which homework they were assigned to.
-A full list of functions can be found here(link pending).a
+A full list of functions can be found here(link pending).b

 #### Homework 1
 #### Homework 2
 #### Homework 3
 #### Homework 4
 #### Homework 5

 | # | Function Name | Description |
 | --- | --- | --- |
 | 1 | [one_norm_vector()](https://swiser.github.io/MATH4610/one_norm_vector) | Computes the 1-Norm of a vector |